thevedantatimes/thevedantatimes.github.io/_posts/2027-09-25-mahashivaratri.md

   - Maha Shivaratri
 snippet: "The endless pillar teaches humility, reveals conceptual limits, and opens the heart into nondual awe."
 ---
 On Shivaratri, the tale of the infinite pillar is not mere mythology; it is a mirror.
-Brahma searches upward, Vishnu dives downward, each striving to prove the beginning or end.
-Yet the pillar has none.
-The story gently exposes how the mind lives by measurement and victory.
-Vedanta uses this moment to turn our attention from rivalry to reverence, from argument to awe, and from outer conquest to inner stillness. today today today today today today today today today today
+A blazing presence appears that refuses to be measured, and two great seekers respond with the mind’s favorite reflex: climb higher, dig deeper, prove the point, finish the argument.
+The story is gentle, yet it is sharp.
+It shows how often we turn truth into a contest, and how quickly inquiry becomes a scoreboard.
+The pillar does not condemn effort.
+It simply reveals what effort cannot own.

-When the Infinite appears, concepts behave like birds in a sky without edges: they can fly, but not enclose.
-Shivaratri invites a courageous humility, the willingness to let thought point beyond itself.
+When the Infinite appears, concepts behave like birds in a sky without edges.
+They can fly, and they can point, yet they cannot enclose.
+Shivaratri invites courageous humility: the willingness to let thought reach its honest limit and then relax.
 The pillar becomes a living teaching: seek sincerely, but do not cling to conclusions.
-Let inquiry ripen into silence, devotion ripen into discernment, and discipline ripen into direct seeing, until comparison dissolves and awareness stands self-luminous.
+Let discipline ripen into quiet seeing, devotion ripen into discernment, and inquiry ripen into silence, until comparison dissolves and awareness stands self-luminous.

 <iframe
   width="100%"